 Conclusion: The Unsung Heroes Get Their Due

-So here’s to the tight ends – may your blocks be strong, your routes be crisp, and your catches be spectacular.
+So here’s to the tight ends—may your blocks be strong, your routes be crisp, and your catches be spectacular.
 The game wouldn’t be the same without you.

-Can a tight end throw the ball?ย
+Does a tight end have the ability to throw the ball?

 While it’s not common, yes, a tight end can throw the ball if the play calls for it.
 This is often seen in trick plays where the tight end might receive a backward pass and then throw it downfield.

-Who is considered the greatest tight end of all time?ย
+Who is considered the greatest tight end of all time?

 How many tight ends are typically on an NFL roster?